mozillaph/localization/hil-style-guide.md

 #### Percentages

-The Tagalog language follows the English rules for percentages.
+The Hiligaynon language follows the English rules for percentages.
 In Mozilla localization, the percentage symbol (%) is frequently used a placeholder.
 DO NOT modify or remove placeholders.
 Follow general software localization guidelines and rules.

 #### Spelling And Grammar Checks